-Small cancers of the nasal cavity and paranasal sinuses usually do not cause any specific symptoms that help doctors find them early.
-Many of the symptoms of nasal cavity and paranasal sinus cancers can also be caused by benign conditions like infections.
-Because of this, many of these cancers are not found until they have grown large enough to block the nasal airway or sinuses, or until they have spread to nearby tissues or even to distant areas of the body.
+Small cancers of the nasal cavity (nose) and paranasal sinuses usually do not cause any specific symptoms that help doctors find them at an early stage (when they're small and easier to treat).
+Many of the symptoms of nasal cavity and paranasal sinus cancers can also be caused by benign (non-cancer) conditions like infections.
+Because of this, many of these cancers aren't found until they have grown large enough to block the nasal airway or sinuses, or until they've spread to nearby tissues or even to distant parts of the body.

-Screening refers to tests and exams used to detect a disease, such as cancer, in people who do not have any symptoms.
-Screening can find some types of cancer early, when treatment is most likely to be effective.
-But at this time there is no simple screening test that can routinely find nasal cavity and paranasal sinus cancers early.
-These cancers are also fairly rare.
-Because of this, neither the American Cancer Society nor any other group recommends routine screening for these cancers.
+Screening refers to tests and exams to find a disease, such as cancer or pre-cancer, in people who don't have any symptoms.
+Screening can find some types of cancer early, when treatment tends to work best.
+But at this time there's no simple screening test that can find nasal cavity and paranasal sinus cancers early.
+These cancers are also quite rare.
+Because of this, neither the American Cancer Society nor any other group recommends routine screening for these cancers at this time.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Bossi P, Farina D, Gatta G, et al. Paranasal sinus cancer.
 Crit Rev Oncol Hematol.
 2016;98:45-61.

 Dagan R, Amdur RJ, Dziegielewski PT.
 Tumors of the nasal cavity.
 Shah S, ed.
 UpToDate.
 Waltham, Mass.: UpToDate, 2020. https://www.uptodate.com/contents/tumors-of-the-nasal-cavity.
 Accessed November 06, 2020.